 In 2020, there will be much to learn.
 Transformation, new managerial roles, Agile-organizations: in the modern very complex and dynamic world of VUCADD * companies will have to adjust their business approach, adapt to changing conditions and actively work on innovations in order to become truly flexible.
-But this will require new impulses and a new approach to learning.
+But this will require new impulses and new trends in business education.

 - Top priority: responsibility for one’s actions